 Besides the larger projects mentioned above, we have:

-- added a "Freeze account" option for when you want to avoid being charged without losing access to your account's
+- added a "Freeze account" option for when you want to avoid being charged without losing access to your account's Templates and history

 - added support for >5 GB files for Rackspace Cloudfiles storage